noobshow/terms/nab/nabterms_au.md

 10.1        You acknowledge and agree that:

-(a)	the Card Scheme logos, names and holograms (“the Marks”) are owned solely and exclusively by the relevant Card Scheme; and
+(a)	the Card Scheme logos, names and holograms (the “Marks”) are owned solely and exclusively by the relevant Card Scheme; and

 (b)	You will not contest the ownership of the Marks for any reason; and